Why Self-Checkout Is and Has Always Been the Worst

 If supermarket chains properly tabulated the theft and the invisible labor hours it takes to ensure self-checkout isn’t constantly malfunctioning, it might be a flat-out money-loser for corporations, on top of being enormously derided and making life worse for everyone that encounters them.
 So why do supermarkets keep them around?

 “All in all they do de facto ‘work,’” Mateescu says.
 “Self-checkout is a good example of the difficulty of defining the “success” or “failure” of a technology without specifying for whom.
 They work for supermarket retailers up to a point, if they are able to achieve the aim of cost-cutting.
-Sunk costs might also be factor, since supermarket retail in particular does not have huge funds to invest in new technology to replace the old.”
+Sunk costs might also be factor, since supermarket retail, in particular, does not have huge funds to invest in new technology to replace the old.”

 In short, so as long as they allow the chain to justify reducing hours of its part-time employees, it’s probably worth it.
 “Supermarket retailers operate on extremely thin profit margins, so at the end of the day it can turn out that even after you tabulate all of these many downsides, there is a very small profit advantage that justifies their existence for retailers,” she says.